Samsung/Tizen.CircularUI/doc/guide/CircleScrollView.md

 ## Adding CircleScrollView at CirclePage

 You can set `CircleScrollView` at [`CirclePage.Content`](xref:Tizen.Wearable.CircularUI.doc.CirclePage).
+If you'd like to know how to add `CirclePage`, please refer to [CirclePage guide](https://samsung.github.io/Tizen.CircularUI/guide/CirclePage.html#create-circlepage).
 The following XAML code show [`CirclePage`](xref:Tizen.Wearable.CircularUI.doc.CirclePage) with `CircleScrollView`.
 `RotaryFocusTargetName` attribute sets the current focused control that is handled by rotating and display the focused control's circle object.
-If you don't set this property, control can't receive rotary event.
+If you don't set this property, control can't receive [`Rotary event`](https://developer.tizen.org/development/training/native-application/understanding-tizen-programming/event-handling#rotary).
-The orientation of the scroller depends on the setting of the Orientation value.
+The orientation of the scroller depends on the setting of the `Orientation` value.

+In the example below, we set the `Orientation` of the `CircleScrollView` to `Horizontal` and place it in the `StackLayout` to contain many images.

 For more information.
 Please refer to below links